 It’s crucial to take into account how a dog’s body fat affects his or her capacity to survive without food.
 Dogs may go long periods without food if they have a reserve of energy in the form of body fat.
 If a dog goes without food for a short time, it will have more energy reserves to fall back on if it has a higher body fat percentage.
 Dogs with lower body fat percentages, however, will be more vulnerable to the negative consequences of fasting.

 It’s crucial to keep your dog in good physical shape because it can impair its capacity to go without meals.
-A dog that has a higher weight will have a higher percentage of body fat and be able to go longer without meals than a dog that is underweight.
+A dog that has a higher weight will have a higher percentage of body fat and be able to go longer without meals than an underweight dog.
 However, it’s necessary to keep in mind that having a higher weight might result in additional health issues, such as diabetes and heart disease; therefore, it’s imperative to keep your dog in good physical shape.

 Some Crucial Things To Remember.